 The Perfect Window Treatments For Home Theaters And Media Rooms In Cleveland04/17/2019Nate Gromen For many people in Cleveland, the home theater or media room is more than a specialty room, but one of the most inclusive rooms you could use.
 The whole room is centered around the large 4k TV.
 The state-of-the-art speakers envelops you in cinematic scores and rich dialog.
 Now, it’s time to put up the most functional window treatments for your home theater or media room experience.
-Even if your TV room is in an all purpose room, you need to get the most from your TV.
-Nevertheless, you need a shutter or shade that will completely darken the room, so that you don’t have to deal with glare on your screen.
+When your media room is used as a family room, you need to get the most from your television.
+It goes without saying, you need a shutter or shade that will completely darken the room, so that you don’t have to deal with glare on your screen.
 An added benefit would be if your window coverings could muffle outside sound.
-As an added bonus, your shutters or shades should keep some style even when your movies aren’t playing.
+And it probably would be great when you find a shutter or shade that provides style even when your movies aren’t playing.
 So what are the perfect window treatments for a home theater or media room?
 Your Window Treatments Should Dim The Light When you see a film in a home theater or media room, you want the room as dark as possible.
 You may want to start with shades that shut out all outside light.
 Opaque cellular shades, roller shades or Roman shades will definitely keep the sun out.
 And by using fabric or sold colors, you can make the room as black as you desire, so you can create that authentic movie theater feel.
-However, while cellular, roller, and Roman shades will darken a room, they don’t do a exceptional job at directing outside light.
+However, while a cellular shade will get your room completely dark, they don’t meet your needs when the movie isn’t being watched.
 If you want the benefit of directing light in addition to blacking out the sun, you may want to try plantation shutters.
 Shutters have the ability to adequately darken the room when the louvers are shut.
 But there are times you might need some sunlight, so the space doesn’t seem so stuffy.
 With these window treatments, you can let just a bit of light in, so each movie isn’t always in a dark theater.
 Your Window Treatments Should Block Out Sound Your window coverings should black out light, but don’t overlook the influence of sound.
 Outside noise, such as children playing in the yard or a running lawn mower, can divert you from your viewing experience.
 Sounds from your films and TV programs should also be addressed, as dialog and music can become muddied when it hits your window’s glass panes.
 Cellular shades can do a great job keeping the room dark, but they usually are too delicate to adequately hinder outside noise.
 Blinds can have similar problems as they hang loosely around the sides.
 Drapes and curtains will hinder outside sound, but might also distort inside sound and stop you from enjoying a true surround-sound experience.
 Plantation shutters, in contrast, can keep outside noise out and keep your shows sounding nice.
 If your neighborhood is mostly reserved, any plantation shutter can fit your needs.
 Then again if you happen to be in an area that has more traffic or children, like close to a playground or on a popular street, you should use a quality faux wood shutter.
 No matter what shutter you decide on, make sure you reposition your sound system after you install window treatments so that you a full experience from your speakers.
 The More Versatile Your Media Room, The More Practical The Window Treatment photo courtesy of Kathy at The Daily Nest As 50” - 72” inch televisions become in vogue, media rooms have begun to function as the main recreational area.
 While they still are used for films, media rooms can be a place for gaming, watching sports, and general entertaining.
 Now, you will need a functional window covering that looks great when it’s not in use.
 When a cellular or roman shade is raised, they the roll completely up.
 This leaves your windows open to let in heaps of natural light, which may not be the best idea.
 Plantation shutters let your room be seen as a utilitarian space, and not just as a movie room.
 And since you can open or close shutters to a variable amount of light, you can designate a side couch where friends or family may want to talk or do something else.
 The rest of the group can then not be disturbed on the couch catching the double feature .
 Which Window Treatment For Your Home Theater Or Media Room Will You Choose?
 If your home theater or media room doesn’t have a lot of outside facing windows, then you may want a cellular, roman or roller shade.
 If you use a general use media room, then plantation shutters are the way to go.
 Whatever you choose, your Sunburst representative can help you out.
 Call 440-561-6787 today to schedule your in-home consultation.